 GDP declines at a softer pace in the first quarter

-According to a preliminary reading, GDP slid at a slower rate of 30.8% year on year in the third quarter, an improvement from the 37.2% contraction tallied in the second quarter.
+According to a preliminary estimate, GDP contracted at a slower pace of 10.5% year on year in the first quarter of 2023, improving from the 31.4% decline seen in the fourth quarter of last year.